Communication-Forensics-Lab/harmful-content-detection/GermEval2026/data/additional/Readme.md

 ## Data

 The dataset contains the additional annotations for the tweets in the training and test data for all subtasks.
-It is provided as a CSV file consisting of an ID and the gold standard for the additional annotations, which reflects the majority decision of three to four annotators.
+It is provided as a CSV file containing an ID and the gold standard for the additional annotations, reflecting the majority decision of three to four annotators.
 If an absolute majority could not be reached, the label is `"pari"`.

-The ID can be used to link to the training or test data for each subtask and to add the additional annotations to the tweets.
+The ID can be used to link to the training or test data for each subtask and to add additional annotations to the tweets.
 An entry in this dataset has the following format:

 ```
 "id";"HS";"TAR";"TOX";"EMO";"ANGER";"FEAR";"SURPRISE";"SADNESS";"JOY";"DISGUST";"ENVY";"JEALOUSY";"OTHER"